What is a Cloud Service/Platform?

 Scanning IP addresses (Source)

-Scanning traffic can come from any of our scanning hubs, which are in the IP ranges specified here: What is your IP range so I can whitelist the scanner?
+Scanning traffic can come from any of our scanning hubs, which are in the IP ranges specified here: AppCheck's IP Range

 Total Bandwidth (Please provide expected Gbps)